The holidays are here. As shopping becomes more tech-enabled, how do consumers make sure they get the most bang for their buck?

 This behavior, he said, makes it "incredibly hard for a customer to know when a price is good, when it's not, and when to buy."

-Whether you plan to brave the Black Friday frenzy, or shop online on Cyber Monday, Glyman has pro-tips for leveraging tech to score the best deals.
+Whether you're braving the shopping malls or shopping online, Glyman has pro-tips for leveraging tech to score the best deals.

 Before you shop